SchrodingersKoolKats/kool-Kats-labratory-/README.md

 Future Modifications:
 ------------------------------------------
 For the future, we are trying to develop a system that works with basically no error.
 This means that the sensors work consistently and the wireless communication is not faulty.
 This could include buying more expensive sensors or devices that can secure it better than simple electrical tape.
 Also, a better battery is under consideration.
+What we mean is we could find a battery of higher voltage that could last longer if no energy was given to it for an extended period of time.
 However, other than that, the only other improvements would be the aesthetics of the system making it prettier.
 It is not store shelf quality but it is definitely functionable and capable of marketing.
+We looked up similar systems that were sold professionally.
+One was called the Tunze Osmolator which is specialized for aquariums.
+The price was about $3100.
+Our group has managed to make a similar system that costs significantly less.
+This project definitely demonstrates efficiency and the critical design process.

 Timeline (Section 10)
 --------------------------------------------------------